These are the current Terms and Conditions of Fiscal Sponsorship by NaOM Lab LLC.

-- Requirements Imposed on Sponsee: To remain in compliance under the terms of this Agreement, Sponsee must use the funds received for stated activities; and maintain at all times a public and transparent ledger for the disbursement of those funds on the Platform.
+- Requirements Imposed on Sponsee: To remain in compliance under the terms of this Agreement, Sponsee must use the funds received for stated activities.

 - Sponsor Fee & Expenses: Sponsee will be required to pay fees (“Fees”) and cover any expenses Sponsor incurs on Sponsee’s behalf as a result of this Agreement.
 Sponsee’s Fund will be automatically deducted to pay from the Fund the following

 - Fees and expenses: Fees consist of a percentage of the gross amount of all funds raised by Sponsee during the Term of this Agreement per the following rates:

 - 10% of gross receipts up to $10,000,000 USD

 - 8% of gross receipts above $10,000,000 USD up to $100,000,000 USD